Raffaello/bros/README.md

 It boots from a FAT12 Boot sector (0).

-It is self-relocating to `0x600` memory region and chain loading the FAT extra Reserved Sectors in his previous address at `0x7C00` using BIOS interrupts for screen and disk I/O.
+It is self-relocating to `0x600` memory region and chain loading the FAT extra Reserved Sectors in its previous address at `0x7C00` using BIOS interrupts for screen and disk I/O.

-The first section of the boot-loader is passing the boot drive number in AL register.
+The first section of the boot-loader is passing the boot drive number in `AL` register.

-So when jumping to the 2nd stage, that information is passed on through a CPU Register (AL).
+So when jumping to the 2nd stage, that information is passed on through a CPU Register (`AL`).

 ---